angular-package/error/README.md

 // Example usage with a callback. import { ValidationError } from '@angular-package/error';

+// Prepare the values.
+const fix = 'Provide string type value.
+Read more: https://duckduckgo.com/';

 // Initialize an instance.
 const validationError = new ValidationError();

-// Define a fix.
-const fix = 'There is no solution to the described problem.';

 // Set the fix and handle the check of it with a callback. validationError.setFix(fix, (result, value) => {
   // Returns `true`.
   result;
-  // Returns `There is no solution to the described problem.`. value;
+  // Returns 'Provide string type value.
+Read more: https://duckduckgo.com/' value;
   return result;
 });